fun things to do with kids in machu picchu peru

 Elizabeth Mann

-Clearly written story of the Inca empire, with a special focus on Machu Picchu.
-A stunning two page foldout and wonderful illustrations bring Machu Picchu to life you feel as if you're there, 500 years ago.
+Story of the Inca empire, with a special focus on Machu Picchu.
+A stunning two page foldout and wonderful illustrations bring Machu Picchu to life – you feel as if you're there, 500 years ago.
 (Picture book)